 My day started with the bride in a hotel room.
 Mere minutes after I arrived, her sister swooped me away to create photos of the details.
 We found a corner in the corridor with beautiful light.
 Not pictured: the laundry carts we moved out of the way and the construction work outside the window.
 Wedding photography is not always as glamorous as we try to make you believe.

 Capturing the getting ready moments is my favourite way to start the day.
 You're too busy to notice me, and by the time things start to slow down a bit, you're already used to the camera.
 For this reason, I would always recommend getting ready close to each other.
-For this wedding that wasn't an option, so before the first look, I took a couple of minutes to capture him in his beautiful suit in the hotel parking lot.
+For this wedding that wasn't an option, so before the first look, I took a couple of minutes to capture the groom in his beautiful suit in the hotel parking lot.

 The rest of the day - as with so many weddings - passed in the blink of an eye: city hall, group portraits, five minutes to take some wedding portraits before rushing off to church, then a reception and a delicious three-course dinner interspersed by beautiful personal speeches from friends and family.
+Days like these make me love my job as a photographer.

 Booking & Availability